This simulation shows rectangular objects colliding in 2 dimensions.

 (x, y, z) × (u, v, w) = (y w − z v, −x w + z u, x v − y u)

-is the stretchiness constant. the treatment of this force is identical to the thrust force, so we add it in to get the following equations.
+The rubber band force in the simulation operates along the vector from point P on the body to the mouse position, call this vector L. The rubber band force is B = (Bx, By) = s L where s is the stretchiness constant.
+The treatment of this force is identical to the thrust force, so we add it in to get the following equations.

 - m = mass